-The County Design Guidelines seek to promote quality design that enhances community aesthetics, reflects the community character and reinforces the community's and county general plan goals of sustainable design.
-When these guidelines are properly applied to projects we achieve quality design, and we also improve the public's health, safety and livability.
+he purpose of this chapter is to promote quality design that enhances community aesthetics, reflects the community character and reinforces the community's and County General Plan goals of sustainable design.
+When these guidelines are properly applied to projects, we achieve quality design and we also improve the public's health, safety and livability.
 There is a need to improve the health of our communities.
-Application of the active design strategies will help to achieve these goals.
+Application of the Active Design strategies will help to achieve these goals, provide overall planning and design principles, and guidelines for commercial districts.